 A charitable remainder trust primarily exists to make distributions to you or other beneficiaries that you name.
 It makes those distributions, then it gives any remaining funds to charity.

 Like all trusts, a charitable remainder trust can distribute its principal, its income or both.
-For example, you might set up a trust which invests and manages its money, and then only distributes any earnings from those investments.
+For example, you might set up a trust that only distributes the earnings from its investments.
 Or you might set up a trust which distributes all of its holdings over time, eventually zeroing out its accounts.

 It is common for a charitable remainder trust to distribute the proceeds of its investments to named beneficiaries, then to distribute its principal to a charity after a period of years.